WinterSoldier13/KnoxCrypt/README.md

 # KnoxCrypt
 KnoxCrypt [MacOS/Linux] - A secure cryptographic tool to encrypt-decrypt your files with SHA-256 hashing.

+## Requirements
+1. `pip install -r requirements.txt` in backend folder
+2. `npm install` in frontend folder
+3. start the backend by `uvicorn main:app`
+4. start the frontend by `npm start`

 ## How to Encrypt?
 1. Select the folder that you want to encrypt using the UI.
 2. Supply a password.